alexhdz14/hwtest/README.md

-# Tweet Clustering using K-means and Jaccard Distance
+# Tweets Clustering using k-means

 1. **Clone the repository or download the source code.**